Norwegian Cruise Line (NCLH) Set to Announce Earnings on Tuesday

-Norwegian Cruise Line (NYSE:NCLH – Get Rating) will issue its quarterly earnings data before the market opens on Tuesday, August 9th.
-Analysts expect the company to announce earnings of ($0.87) per share for the quarter.
-Parties that wish to listen to the company’s conference call can do so using this link.
+Norwegian Cruise Line (NYSE:NCLH – Get Rating) is scheduled to post its quarterly earnings results before the market opens on Tuesday, August 9th.
+Analysts expect Norwegian Cruise Line to post earnings of ($0.87) per share for the quarter.
+Investors interested in registering for the company’s conference call can do so using this link.

 Norwegian Cruise Line (NYSE:NCLH – Get Rating) last released its quarterly earnings data on Tuesday, May 10th.
-The company reported ($1.90) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.80) by ($0.10).
-Norwegian Cruise Line had a negative net margin of 353.02% and a negative return on equity of 116.64%.
-The company had revenue of $521.90 million for the quarter, compared to analysts’ expectations of $760.34 million.
-During the same period last year, the company posted ($2.03) EPS.
-The business’s revenue for the quarter was up 16735.5% compared to the same quarter last year.
+The company reported ($1.90) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.80) by ($0.10).
+The firm had revenue of $521.90 million during the quarter, compared to the consensus estimate of $760.34 million.
+Norwegian Cruise Line had a negative return on equity of 116.64% and a negative net margin of 353.02%.
+The business’s revenue was up 16735.5% compared to the same quarter last year.
+During the same period in the previous year, the firm earned ($2.03) EPS.
 On average, analysts expect Norwegian Cruise Line to post $-2 EPS for the current fiscal year and $1 EPS for the next fiscal year.

 Norwegian Cruise Line Trading Up 3.7 %